maikvandergaag/msft-extensions/azuredevops/powerbiactions/readme.md

 * Source File: The location of the Power BI file that needs to be published.
 The parameter can also be a search query "*.pbix".
 * Overwrite: Checkbox for specifying if the Power BI report should be overwritten.
 * Create: Create the Power BI workspace if it does not exist.
+* UpdateAll: Will update all datasets if checked.
 * Dataset: The name of the dataset.
 * Users: The users that should be added as Admin to the workspace (separated by ',')
 * Datasource type: The datasource type that needs to be changed within the dataset.